JiaoMaWHU/deepSLR/README.md

 ## **Something important**

-LoadData.py is for data loading.
+LoadData.py is for data loading.</br>
-Because we don't have dataset now,datacreate.exe is for creating random dataset.
+Because we don't have dataset now,datacreate.exe is for creating random dataset.</br>
-All source code is under gen menu.
+All source code is under gen menu.</br>